anilmisirlioglu/Asena/README.md

 | invite | Sends the bots invite URL to the chat. |
 | locale | Changes the bots default language. |
 | ping | Displays the bot network latency information. |

-## Invitation

-If you want to take advantage of these features and create lotteries easily and quickly, you can add Asena to your server here: **[Asena Invitation](https://discord.com/oauth2/authorize?permissions=347200&scope=bot&client_id=716259870910840832&redirect_uri=https%3A%2F%2Fdiscord.gg%2FCRgXhfs&response_type=code)**

 ## Self-Hosting